calandryll/DNREC_MST/Readme.md

 ```

 ### Export for SourceTracker
-Open Reference search at 97%
+Open Reference search at 97% or 99%

 ```bash
 qiime vsearch cluster-features-open-reference \